djfurman/dotfiles/readme.md

 ### SSH Keys

-Several types of key ciphers exist with varying degrees of complexity/security offered.
-I am not a cryptography engineer and do not intend to turn this into an 'ECDSA vice ED25519 vice RSA-4096' discussion, so please do your own research on what level of security you need.
-If you are looking for good resources on the various key types and advantages/disadvantages there are many blogs available, but I believe [this article from arsTechnica](https://arstechnica.com/security/2013/10/a-relatively-easy-to-understand-primer-on-elliptic-curve-cryptography/) is a good place to start.
+Several types of key ciphers exist that have various degrees of complexity/security.
+I am not a cryptography engineer and do not intend to turn this into an 'ECDSA vice ED25519 vice RSA-4096' discussion, so please do your own research on the level of security you need.
+If you are looking for good resources on various key types and their advantages/disadvantages, there are many blogs available.
+I believe [this article from arsTechnica](https://arstechnica.com/security/2013/10/a-relatively-easy-to-understand-primer-on-elliptic-curve-cryptography/) is a good place to start.

-* I strongly recommend using both an ED25519 Elliptic Curve key as well as an RSA key for old stuff that doesn't support EC.
+* I strongly recommend using both an ED25519 Elliptic Curve key and an RSA key for old stuff that doesn't support EC.
-* Use passwords for your private keys please!
+* Protect your private keys with passwords.

 #### Elliptic Curve